KianShepherd/dusk/README.md

     - Can be self recursive
         - Optimized so tail call omptimization can be preformed to remove recursive calls where possible
     - Can pass arguments to and from
+- Static checking
+    - Ensure `main` function is present and only one exists
+    - Checks for non mutable vairables being mutated
+- CLI for dusk executable
+    - Can print help info on how to use it
 - stdlib
     - Casting functions for atomic types
     - `copy` functions to allocate on the heap
     - `del` function to delete heap allocated objects
     - `print` function, takes C style format strings
-- Static checking
-    - Ensure `main` function is present
-    - Checks for non mutable vairables being mutated
-- CLI for dusk executable
-    - Can print help info on how to use it

 ## Planned Functionality